Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/python_preparation.rst

 Shortcut Key
 ----------------------------

-Now, we will introduce several shortcuts that are very :red:`useful` and :red:`commonly` used in terminal.
+Now, we will introduce several shortcuts that are very :combo:`red font-bolder:useful` and :combo:`red font-bolder:commonly` used in terminal.

 1. **up and down arrow keys.** History commands can be quickly brought back by using up and down arrow keys, which are very useful when you need to reuse certain commands.